Sam's Club

 The product

-The goal: create a more direct feedback loop between members and the teams building Member's Mark products.
+Create a more direct feedback loop between members and the teams building Member's Mark products.

 We worked iteratively — rapid prototypes, frequent refinement, and tight feedback loops with business stakeholders to pressure-test ideas early.